DallanQ/race_for_the_galaxy/QA.md

 [do-sale-bonuses-add-up](https://boardgamegeek.com/thread/325210/do-sale-bonuses-add-up)

-> DO sale bonuses add up?
+> Do sale bonuses add up?

 Yes, sale bonuses do add up.
 When you sell a good, you can apply all relevant trade bonuses from your tableau.
 While some cards offer trade bonuses that apply only to specific goods listed on that card, more common bonuses can be applied to every trade.